ayaBOUKHARI/Multi-Agent-System/README.md

 | **Hidden coupling / starvation** | A "loud" agent monopolizes the board and crowds out others. | One robot keeps reposting the same stuck signal and always wins on locality. | Each sender is limited to one active request per `(type)` via `has_active_from`.
 Arbitration tie-breaks on `steps_taken`, favoring agents that have acted less. |
 | **Inconsistency between boards and ground truth** | Internal state (inventory, handoff role) drifts relative to board content. | Agent handoff times out locally but its entry stays on the board. | `_clear_handoff` calls `remove_by_sender`; the responder removes its own stuck entry when it takes another's.
 TTLs provide a floor even if a bug leaves an orphan. |

-**Summary.** The centralized component is a deliberate choice for coordination quality, and the risks above are real in the general case.
-In this project they are bounded by: sequential stepping, atomic take, per-sender/per-position dedup, TTLs, capacity caps, position refresh, arbitration tie-breaks, and a fallback path (the peer-to-peer direct-message protocol) that still converges when the board is off.
-Coherence failures are not *prevented by assumption* — they are contained by explicit safeguards, and the worst degradation observed is the loss of efficiency documented in §7.1, not a paralyzed system.
+The dual board is a deliberate design choice for coordination quality.
+The risks above are real in the general case but are contained here by sequential stepping, atomic take, per-sender/per-position dedup, TTLs, capacity caps, position refresh, and arbitration tie-breaks.
+There is also a fallback: disabling the boards falls back to the peer-to-peer direct-message protocol, which still converges.
+Coherence failures are not prevented by assumption — they are bounded by explicit safeguards, and the worst observed degradation is the efficiency gap documented in §7.1, not a stalled system.

 ### 5.8 Edge Cases Handled